 - basic animations for level props like doors

 Needless to say, ThreeJS is the de facto default for displaying in-browser 3D content.
-React offers a very effective orchestration layer to apply on top of ThreeJS scene content to manage loading/adding/removing props and lighting, as well as control the frame loop and post-processing effects.
-Logic can be organized into components with multiple bundled pieces of functionality, not unlike Unity entities and their behaviours.
+With @react-three/fiber I was able to use this rendering engine but also leverage React to orchestrate scene content, manage loading/adding/removing props and lighting, as well as control the frame loop and post-processing effects.

 Input and Physics

 I intentionally stuck to a 2D abstraction for in-game physics, similar to older 90s pseudo-3D first-person games.
 This felt like a good creative constraint to help focus on narrative rather than simulation.
-Use of 3D physics often does not add any extra value and often brings in strange movement glitches and “jank”.
+Plus, laying out content is much simpler in 2D and there are fewer strange movement glitches and “jank”.

 For this I used Box2D, controlling 3D shapes on a top-down plane.

-First-person mouselook and WASD keys were connected to the player’s collision body in Box2D via the use of simple per-frame linear impulse.
-Combined with heavy linear damping on the body this reproduced a satisfying first-person movement mechanic, again similar to iconic 90s first-person games – sense of inertia combined with reliable “start torque” and a constant maximum movement speed.
+First-person mouselook and WASD keys influence player’s collision body in Box2D via the simple per-frame linear impulse.
+With heavy linear damping this reproduces a satisfying first-person movement mechanic – sense of inertia combined with reliable “start torque” and a constant maximum movement speed, again similar to iconic 90s first-person games.

 Level Geometry and Lightmapping